Current fourth-year undergraduate studying Civil Engineering in China.

-Compaore was ousted removed from office after his regime fell in 2014.
-In 2015 a new investigation was opened by the then temporary government into the death of Sankara was opened after a body believed to be his was discovered riddled with bullets which further proved that he was indeed assassinated and did not die of natural causes.
+Compaore was ousted from office after his regime fell in 2014.
+In 2015, a new investigation was opened by the then-temporary government into the death of Sankara.
+A body believed to be Sankara's was discovered riddled with bullets, which further proved that he was indeed assassinated and did not die of natural causes.

-An international arrest warrant was issued against Blaise Compaore who has since been in exile in ivory coast since he was ousted, but he denies the allegations and refuses to stand trial.
+An international arrest warrant was issued against Blaise Compaore, who has been in exile in Ivory Coast since he was ousted.
+However, he denies the allegations and refuses to stand trial.

-His black Mercedes saloon car which had just a traffic controller has a convoy was accosted by armed men led by Lt.
-Col. Buka Suka Dimka who succeeded in the assassination of Tafawa Balewa.
-The only person left alive was the orderly who was in the car with Tafawa Balewa, Michael Otuwu who lived to tell the story.
+His black Mercedes saloon car was accosted by armed men led by Lt.
+Col. Buka Suka Dimka, who succeeded in the assassination of Tafawa Balewa.
+The only person left alive was the orderly who was in the car with Tafawa Balewa, Michael Otuwu, who lived to tell the story.

 Believing the coup was a success, Lt.
-Col. Buka Suka Dimka headed to NBC to tell the news of the successful assassination and also to explain why to the nation but was almost arrested before the second part of his speech, he escaped but was later found on the 15th of May 1976 after which he and his men were publicly executed.
+Col. Buka Suka Dimka headed to NBC to tell the news of the successful assassination and also to explain why to the nation, but he was almost arrested before the second part of his speech.
+He escaped but was later found on the 15th of May 1976, after which he and his men were publicly executed.

-It has been said that General Murtala Mohammed nearly escaped the assassination unharmed if not for the fact the general had opened the door of his vehicle after which another round of bullets was sprayed on the vehicle after the first round had ebbed which finally lead to his death.
+It has been said that General Murtala Mohammed would have escaped the assassination unharmed had he not opened the door of his vehicle.
+Another round of bullets was sprayed on the vehicle after the first round had ebbed, which finally led to his death.

-Other people such as General Olusegun Obasanjo and Danjuma who left their offices later were also targeted for an assassination but managed to avoid it possibly due to the radio forecast of the assassination and also the fact that they did not leave their respective offices as early as Murtala did.
+Other people, such as General Olusegun Obasanjo and Danjuma, who left their offices later were also targeted for an assassination but managed to avoid it.
+This may have been due to the radio broadcast of the assassination, as well as the fact that they did not leave their respective offices as early as Murtala did.

-He was a formal military leader who gained power after a bloodless coup in 1980 and he ruled till 1984 before running again and ruling for the second time till he was ousted in 1999.
-He gained back to power in a democratic election for the third time in 2005 after returning from exile.
+He was a formal military leader who gained power after a bloodless coup in 1980, and he ruled until 1984 before running again and ruling for the second time.
+He was ousted in 1999.
+He gained back power in a democratic election for the third time in 2005 after returning from exile.

-He died a day after his arch rival, army chief of staff Gen Batista Tagme Na Waie was killed in a bomb attack inside his own home with many people attributing both deaths to not be a coincidence.
-It was rumored that his death was a retaliation for the bomb blast.
+He died a day after his archrival, army chief of staff Gen Batista Tagme Na Waie, was killed in a bomb attack inside his own home.
+Many people agreed that these two deaths were not a coincidence.
+It was rumored that Vieira's death was a retaliation for the bomb blast.
 The funeral was held in Bissau on the 10th March 2009.

 He was highly suspected of being in the drug trade.

-Sylvanus Olympio was the first president of Togo after he led Togo to gain its independence in 1960, he became president in 1961 but was assassinated on January 13th, 1963.
-He also established a separate currency for Togo thereby also making them independent of the West African franc which made white supremacists unhappy with him.
+Sylvanus Olympio was the first president of Togo after he led Togo to gain its independence in 1960.
+He became president in 1961 but was assassinated on January 13th, 1963.
+He also established a separate currency for Togo, thereby also making them independent of the West African franc.
+This made white supremacists unhappy with him.

 It was the first successful coup recorded in Africa at the time in postwar sub-Saharan Africa.

 Ibrahim Baré Maïnassara came into power through a military coup after removing the first democratically elected president from office.
-He was assassinated on April 9th, 1999 by this own military convoy while trying to board a plane at the Niamey airport, in the capital city of Niger.
+He was assassinated on April 9th, 1999, by his own military convoy while trying to board a plane at the Niamey airport in the capital city of Niger.

-The assassination came by as a result of him being dissident in his post and refusing to resign despite being called upon to do so numerous times, also because many workers in the country had remained unpaid due to the crushing debt the country was under, which also helped lead to the assassination.
+He was assassinated because he was dissident in his post and refused to resign despite being called upon to do so numerous times.
+Many workers in the country had remained unpaid due to the crushing debt the country was under, which also helped lead to the assassination.

 - Ibrahim Bare Mainassara | military ruler, Niger | Britannica.com